Dave-Gilbert/rgen/README.md

 Prior to using this rubric generating tool I used a variety of different grading strategies.
-20 years ago when I was in graduate school the norm was to sit down with stack of printed student assignments and write on each with a pen.
+20 years ago when I was in graduate school the norm was to sit down with a hardcopy stack of student assignments and write on each with a red pen.
 I found this style of grading extremely difficult.
 I've only worked at the college for a few years.
-During my first year at the I relearned how to use a spreadsheet, following the lead of senior staff who would often communicate grading template in this format.
+During my first year at the I relearned how to use a spreadsheet, following the lead of senior staff who would often communicate grading templates in this format.
 MyCanvas, the learning management system used by the college includes a static rubric system, although these must be set up in advance of student submissions, and don't seem very flexible to me.

-Rgen is reliable.
-Each time a modification to either a rubric or a student's grade is made Rgen will save the update to a .csv file on the disk.
-It always makes a backup of any existing file prior to performing a write and will generate an exception if anything goes wrong with the write leaving the backup file in place.
-My personal file system is backed up regularly, backups are essential when working with sensitive data.

 I wrote the initial version of Rgen in a few weeks at the start of the summer semester and have been using it to evaluate student homework and test